pwc3/GitIdentity/README.md

       User git
       IdentityFile ~/.ssh/id_rsa_git_current

-This configures Git SSH URLs to use `~/.ssh/id_rsa_git_current.pub` and `~/.ssh/id_rsa_git_current` as your public and private SSH keys. _These files do not yet exist._ The `git-identity` script will create these as soft links to the currently-selected configuration's key files.
+This configures Github SSH URLs to use `~/.ssh/id_rsa_git_current.pub` and `~/.ssh/id_rsa_git_current` as your public and private SSH keys. _These files do not yet exist._ The `git-identity` script will create these as symbolic links to the currently-selected identity's key files.

+You will need to have similar configuration entries for other Git hosts.

 ### Setting up your Git config